 To be considered as a camp volunteer, applicants must meet the following requirements:

-- Complete a volunteer application including three personal references and a criminal records check
+- Complete a thorough volunteer application, including three personal references and a criminal background check.

 - Be 18 years old or older.
 We have no upper age limit.

 - Make a commitment to the Volunteer Program’s pillars of Service, Community, and Spirituality and/or personal reflection.

 - Serve for a minimum of three consecutive weeks (minimum one week for medical personnel).
 Service can be anytime during camp season, which is tentatively scheduled for June 9-August 1.

 - Pass a drug screening upon arrival at camp.